cockroachdb/docs/set-database.md

 The `SET DATABASE` [statement](sql-statements.html) sets the default database for the current session.
 When connected to the default database, you don't need to reference it explicitly in statements.

-{{site.data.alerts.callout_danger}}In rare cases, CockroachDB may reset the default database, so it's most reliable to set the database in the client's connection string.
+{{site.data.alerts.callout_danger}}In rare cases, CockroachDB may reset session configurations, so it's most reliable to set the database in the client's connection string.
 For examples in different languages, see <a href="build-a-test-app.html">Build a Test App</a>.{{site.data.alerts.end}}

 <div id="toc"></div>